fionyvan/fionyvan/README.md

 I use python packages to visualize data - mainly matplotlib and seaborn.

 ### Projects IPR
-- An interactive portforlio website using HTML, CSS, JavaScript, React
+- An interactive portforlio website using HTML, CSS and JavaScript
-- A tableau public dashboard
+- A tableau public dashboard using the sample_superstore.csv dataset

 ### Here are a few interesting courses I have taken:
 - `STA314H1` - Statistical Methods for Machine Learning I